rossta/rossta.github.com/source/blog/2020-07-20-why-doesnt-webpacker-use-my-test-config-when-i-run-rails-tests.html.md

   </tbody>
 </table>

-Stated more simply:
+_In summary_:

-RAILS_ENV determines which Webpacker YAML settings are used and NODE_ENV determines which webpack configuration is used.
+> RAILS_ENV determines which Webpacker YAML settings are used and NODE_ENV determines which webpack configuration is used.

 Whether or not you find the use case for JavaScript unit tests compelling, it helps to know that Webpacker does not make any distinction between your development and test environments beyond the settings in your webpacker.yml; both are local concerns that target the same runtime, i.e., the browser.